 No matter what, when teaching with imagination, keep your language focused on Growth Mindset.
 Your own curiosity has to be infectious.

 Keep Playing: Try word games, puns and riddles, solve-the-mystery stories, lateral thinking puzzles, and more.
 It’s one thing for them to solve the ones we give them—when they make them up themselves, it’s all the sweeter.
-You'll find plenty of inspiration for play in this Critical Thinking Workbook.
+You'll find plenty of inspiration for play in this Critical Thinking Companion.